PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - Shows the Notification icon always in the App header and in the Home page.
 - Shows Unread message count with icon.
 When there isn't any Unread message, count won't be shown but Icon will be visible always.
 - On click of Notification icon in header, it shows Notification dialog.
 This dialog shows all unread notifications sorted by its arrival time.
 Latest notification will be at top.
+- Shows the user's role along with the task notification when a new task is added or assigned.
+  - Shows the multiple roles name if a user is added to more than one role in same task.
 - Shows arrival date with each notification
 - On mouse hover of any Notification, shows hover effect.
 - Always shows Mark as read icon for each notifictions